canonical/snapcraft/docs/howto/craft-for-platforms/index.rst

 with these tools in order to create snaps.

-Snapcraft can package apps and programs from many programming languages, frameworks, and meta build systems, which for simplicity we call *platforms*.
+Snapcraft can package apps and programs from many programming languages, frameworks, and meta build systems, which for simplicity we call *platforms* (no relation to the term as it's used in snap recipes).

 You can create snaps from apps you've already built and zipped, or directly from source.